SHOPPING | CONTACT | NEWS | SUBSCRIBE

 Welcome to Split, pride of Croatia!

-If you were to stop and talk about Split with some locals, most likely someone could describe it as the most beautiful city in the world.
-Although it is not, Split is certainly a city that will thrill you; starting from the Diocletian’s Palace, a real jewel and one of the best preserved Roman monuments on the planet.
+If you were to stop and talk about Split with some locals, most likely someone would describe it as the most beautiful city in the world.
+Even if it isn’t, Split is certainly a city that will excite you; starting from Diocletian’s Palace, a true jewel and one of the best preserved Roman monuments on the planet.

-Split, with its splendid Cathedral of San Doimo; with its splendid Monte Marjan that offers a breathtaking view of the whole city; with its splendid Riva and the marvelous neighboring islands in which sea and nature merge into one.
-So prepare yourself for a holiday between sun, sea and … culture!
+Split, with its splendid Cathedral of St. Domnius; with its splendid Mount Marjan that offers a breathtaking view of the entire city; with its splendid Riva and the wonderful neighboring islands in which sea and nature blend together.
+So get ready for a holiday of sun, sea and… culture!

 Get to Split